Solid-Energy-Systems/NewareNDA/README.md

 <br>Author: Daniel Cogswell
 <br>Email: danielcogswell@ses.ai

 Python module and command line tool for reading and converting Neware nda and ndax battery cycling files.
-Auxiliary temperature fields are currently supported in nda format, with support for ndax auxiliary fields in development.
+Auxiliary temperature fields are currently supported in both formats.

 # Installation
 To install from the PyPi package repository: